 Plot: The school mascot, a lobster named Lobstee, has been stolen before a big boccie ball game.
 Without him, the morale for the team will tank and send X Middle School to their first loss against Gilby Middle School in over a decade.
 Who stole Lobstee and why?

 Wanna know something else?
-That’s not the first time I’ve heard that plot.
-I’ve seen that on about five other sitcoms and cartoons.
+This isn’t the first time I’ve heard this plot.
+I’ve seen this on about five other sitcoms and cartoons.
 Why is it such a major morale blow for a mascot or whatever important school spirit icon to be lost before a big game?
 If anything, wouldn’t it make you want to beat the other team even worse considering that mascot thieves are almost always the rival school?

 I liked that we got a bit of a glimpse into Fillmore’s home life, though.
 They even lend another LEO trope to him – having to skimp out on family time because the job comes first.
 It’s nice to see him have loving parents and not the bad home life you’d expect this ex-troublemaker to have, though that begs the question of what really made Fillmore so ill-mannered before.